 Denodo Governance Bridge requires Open IGC.
 Open IGC is the technology that allows to define new asset types within the Information Governance Catalog with their own names, icons, custom properties and containment relationships.

 ...as these versions are the first that allow the possibility to assign more than one parent type to an asset in Open IGC.

 More information about Open IGC is available at

 For installing it just download the .zip file and extract the tool into the desired folder.

-In order to run the Denodo Governance Bridge you will need a Java 7 (or Java 8 if you are using the Governance Bridge Tool for interacting with Denodo 7.0) and a PATH environment variable correctly configured to run it from the console.
+In order to run the Denodo Governance Bridge you will need at least Java 7 (or Java 8 if you are using the Governance Bridge Tool for interacting with Denodo 7.0) and a PATH environment variable correctly configured to run it from the console.
 It is also required that you define the JAVA_HOME environment variable.

 After running the script in the /bin folder point your browser to http://localhost:10099 to access the home page: